DavidVorick/CodeCommit/UserSpecification.md

 The 'system prompt' is a prompt that has been hardcoded into the binary, the query can be found at agent-config/consistency-query.txt, and the codebase can be found at agent-config/codeRollup.txt.
 It is assumed that the 'code-commit' binary will be located in the top level folder of the project.

-Before making the query, the query must be logged.
-The 'code-commit' binary should check if there's a local 'logs' folder.
-If it does not exist yet, then it will be created.
-Then, a new folder inside of the logs folder will be created, where the name of the folder is 'yyyy-mm-dd-hh-ss-consistency-report', matching the current time.
-This is the folder at all log files will be stored in for this run of 'code-commit'.
-The query will be stored in logs/[date]-consistency-report/query.txt.
+If there is no agent-config/consistency-query.txt, it means that the user is happy to rely entirely on the system prompt, and therefore the call will proceed as though the file were empty.

 The query is then sent to the LLM, and the text response is recoreded in agent-config/consistency-report.txt.